Shopify/ruby-lsp/EDITORS.md

 Note that there might be overlapping functionality when using it with RubyMine, given that the IDE provides similar features as the ones coming from the Ruby LSP.

 [Ruby LSP plugin](https://plugins.jetbrains.com/plugin/24413-ruby-lsp)

+## BBEdit

+See https://github.com/Shopify/ruby-lsp/issues/2365 for the latest information.

 # Indexing Configuration